How to create a 3D spin

 Uploading your 3D spin to Sirv

-Follow this step-by-step guide to embed a 3D spin into the HTML of your website.
+Follow this guide to embed a 3D spin into the HTML of your website.

-Always put your row digits before your column digits to ensure Sirv processes your spin correctly.
+Always put your row digits before your column digits to ensure Sirv generates your spin correctly.

 2. Upload your images